Pylons/pyramid/docs/narr/viewconfig.rst

     def myview(request):
       ...

-  All view callables in the decorator chain must return a response object implementing :class:`pyramid.interfaces.IResponse` or raise an exception:
+  An important distinction is that each decorator will receive a response object implementing :class:`pyramid.interfaces.IResponse` instead of the raw value returned from the view callable.
+All decorators in the chain must return a response object or raise an exception:

   .. code-block:: python